5 Must Know 7#11 Licks for Jazz Guitar

 After checking out these licks in the woodshed, head on over to the Matt Warnock Guitar Facebook Page and share your thoughts on this lesson or ask any questions you may have regarding the Altered Scale, or anything jazz guitar for that matter.

-You can also post a question or comment in the Comments sections below.
+You can also post a question or comment in about these 7#11 Licks in the comments section below.